-Conclusions
+8 Conclusions

 To provide background knowledge for geoscience communicators, we reviewed theory of science communication through television in the context of geosciences.
-We discussed six major themes: scientist motivation (Sect.
-2), target audience (Sect.
-3), jargon and information transfer (Sect.
-4), narratives and storytelling (Sect.
-5), relationship between scientists and journalists (Sect.
-6), stereotypes of scientists (Sect.
-7).
-While much of the science communication literature is directed towards other fields (for instance medical sciences in the case of jargon), most general concepts are also applicable to the geosciences, such as the reason why scientists engage in science communication activities, the importance of knowing your target audience and the difficulties of catering to multiple target audiences at the same time, and the value of using narratives and storytelling and avoiding or at least explaining jargon.
-Also the friction between scientists and journalists, who engage in science communication for very different reasons, and the stereotypes surrounding scientists on TV seem to be universal.
-Yet, some of these themes are particularly relevant or valuable in the geosciences.
-There is for instance great potential for using narrative and storytelling in this field, because natural hazards and other geoscience topics often have a human element: that of risk and health (Stewart and Nield, 2013).
-And because of contentious geosciHESSD entific topics like preparation for and probability of hazards and risks, potential friction between scientists and journalists needs to be taken into account when preparing for outreach activities.
+We discussed six major themes: scientist motivation (Section 2), target audience (Section 3), jargon and information transfer (Section towards other fields (for instance medical sciences in the case of jargon), most general concepts are also applicable to the geosciences.
+There is for instance great potential for using narrative and storytelling in this field, because natural hazards and other geoscience topics often have a human

+470 4), narratives and storytelling (Section 5), relationship between scientists and journalists (Section 6), stereotypes of scientists (Section 7).
+While much of the science communication literature is directed

+- 475 element: that of risk and health (Stewart and Nield, 2013).
+And because of contentious geoscientific topics like preparation for and probability of hazards and risks, potential friction between scientists and journalists needs to be taken into account when preparing for science communication activities.
 This friction is not always over content but because of persistent stereotypes of scientists on TV, friction may also occur over appearances.
-Standing up against the white male in a lab coat stereotype to change the face of science should not be a challenge for geoscientists, where female participation is steadily increasing (Holmes et al., 2008; American Geosciences Institute, 2014) and whose work is often outdoors in very interesting landscapes around the world.
+Standing up against the white male in a lab coat stereotype - 480 to change the face of science should not be a challenge for geoscientists, where female participation is steadily increasing (Holmes et al., 2008; American Geosciences Institute., 2014) and whose work is often outdoors in very interesting landscapes around the world.
 Jargon on the other hand can be a challenge, as it can be difficult to recognize what constitutes jargon in the geosciences where researchers may not be aware that they are using complex vocabulary.
-Further research on jargon in the geosciences may greatly contribute to geoscience outreach that is accessible for all, including for those with limited literacy that make up a large part of the general public.
+Further research on jargon - 485 in the geosciences may greatly contribute to geoscience science communication activities that are accessible for all, including for those with limited literacy that make up a large part of the general public.
 TV is a very powerful medium and offers a unique opportunity to reach many viewers.
-Conveying even little information to such large audiences can engage large numbers of people in the geosciences and enthuse them for it.
-Increased understanding of effective geoscience communication on TV can thereby positively contribute to the geoscience debate in society.
+Conveying even small amounts of information to such large audiences can engage large numbers of people in the geosciences and enthuse them for it.
+Increased understanding of effective geoscience

+490 communication on TV can thereby positively contribute to the geoscience debate in society.

-Author contributions.
+9 Author contributions

 All authors contributed equally.
-R. Hut and C. Stoof described case studies, placed findings in the geoscience context, A. Land-Zandstra and I. Smeets reviewed science communication literature and analyzed the video material and placed this in the context of the reviewed literature.
+R.W.
+Hut and C.R.
+Stoof described case studies, placed findings in the geoscience context, A.M.
+Land-Zandstra and I. Smeets reviewed science communication literature and analyzed the video material and placed this in the context of the reviewed literature.